yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous delivery in Azure DevOps.md

                                                     # previous steps.
     ```

-11. Commit the YAML file to your `main` branch.
-A GitHub action should begin to execute for the new workflow.
+5. Commit the YAML file to your `main` branch.
+A GitHub action should begin to execute for the updated workflow.

-    >**Note**: Make sure that your Actions workflow file does not contain any syntax errors, which may appear when you copy and paste.
+    > **Note**: Make sure that your Actions workflow file does not contain any syntax errors, which may appear when you copy and paste.
 They are highlighted in the editor or when the Action tries to run, as shown below.

     ![GitHub Actions workflow file syntax error.](media/github-actions-workflow-file-error.png "Syntax error in Actions workflow file")

-12. Observe that the action builds the docker images, pushes them to the container registry, and deploys them to the Azure web application.
+6. Observe that the action builds the docker images, pushes them to the container registry, and deploys them to the Azure web application.

     ![GitHub Action detail reflecting Docker ](media/hol-ex3-task2-step8-1.png "GitHub Action detail")

-13. Perform a `git pull` on your local repository folder to fetch the latest changes from GitHub.
+7. Perform a `git pull` on your local repository folder to fetch the latest changes from GitHub.

 ### Task 3: Continuous Deployment with Azure DevOps Pipelines